Second Rohilla War: Movements

 On 16 October, forces of Abdullah Khan, son of Ghulam Qadir Khan joined the Rampur forces and by 26 October they reached Mirganj, a location a few Kilometres away from Bareilly.
 The Nazim of Bareilly was notified of the impending attack by Awadh, and a British Force under Robert Appercromby reached there and waited for re-enforcements.
 The Nawab of Awadh, who was less willing to see a war through with the Rohilla's stalled and would reach the scene of the engagement a day after the main battle had taken place.

-On 25 October, the force of Appercromby, stationed a few miles outside Bareilly, received intel that the Rohilla army was close to the Do Jora river and the very same evening Ghulam Muhammad would order the army to cross the river.
+On 25 October, the force of Abercromby, stationed a few miles outside Bareilly, received intel that the Rohilla army was close to the Do Jora river and the very same evening Ghulam Muhammad would order the army to cross the river.
 A peace settlement was sent by Ghulam Muhammad to Appercromby but the latter refused to discuss any terms unless Ghulam returned to Rampur territory.

 Battle of Bithaura

 On 26 October War took place at the village of Bithura.
 The rohilla's used cover from the Jungle to launch a confusing attack upon the advancing British columns.
 The British had hoped to initially begin the war by sending an advanced Cavalry charge and to eventually give way until the Rohilla's should come into range of British guns.

 However, the Rohilla Cavalry completely overwhelmed the British Cavalry and the resulting fleeing of the British Cavalry did not leave any space for the use of guns.
-The Rohilla's completely overwhelmed and smashed through the right wing of the British Infantry.Nawab Ghulam Muhammad Khan began to beat the drums of victory, however General Appercromby held his ground and maintained the centre eventually managing to get another cavalry charge through.
-The advance guard of Rohilla's,in the joy of their victory, began to decapitate the dead, becoming sitting ducks for British.
+The Rohilla's completely overwhelmed and smashed through the right wing of the British Infantry.Nawab Ghulam Muhammad Khan began to beat the drums of victory, however General Abercromby held his ground and maintained the centre eventually managing to get another cavalry charge through.
+The advance guard of Rohilla's, in the joy of their victory, began to decapitate the dead, becoming sitting ducks for British.
 Eventually, after heavy cannon fire the indiscipline of the Rohilla's overcame them and the army fled.

 A large part of the Army in the form of the Kamalzai did not engage in battle, and many Kamalzai soldiers defected over to the British.

 Opinions on the War

-Appercromby who had served in the American War of Independence and the Third Anglo-Mysore War, was impressed by the Rohilla's and their bravery on the battle field, he is quoted as having said that:
+Abercromby who had served in the American War of Independence and the Third Anglo-Mysore War, was impressed by the Rohilla's and their bravery on the battle field, he is quoted as having said that: